 Is London a Green City?

 How does a city with a population of over 9 million, stay exceptionally sustainable?
-The Greater London Metro area has over 35,000 acres of public green spaces, including 3,000 parks (>40% of the city’s entire Greater area is parks and green spaces of various sizes).
-London is also a global leader in renewable energy, energy efficiency, and sustainable mass transit – three pillars of the city’s net-zero plan.
+The Greater London Metro area has over 35,000 acres of public green spaces, including over 3000 parks (around 40% of the city's entire Greater area is parks and green spaces).
+In addition, London is a global leader in renewable energy, energy efficiency, and sustainable mass transit - the three pillars of the city's NET ZERO plan.

-The Mayor of London has set a revised, more ambitious target of net-zero emissions (carbon neutrality) by 2030 (the old target date was 2050).
-Meanwhile, the UK government has set a goal to reduce greenhouse gas emissions (GHGs) by 78% by 2035 compared to 1990 levels (a GHG reduction goal London is sure to achieve ahead of schedule).
+The Mayor of London has set a revised, more ambitious target of NET ZERO carbon emissions by 2030 (the old target date was 2050).
+Meanwhile, the UK government has set a goal for the entire country to reduce greenhouse gas emissions (GHGs) by 78% by 2035 compared to 1990 levels (a GHG reduction goal London is sure to achieve ahead of schedule).

-“London’s positive climate leadership ranking recognises the Mayor’s commitments to take action on the climate emergency we are facing.
-London was one of the first global cities to publish a 1.5 degree compatible plan, in line with the Paris Agreement, to put us on a pathway to zero-carbon…” – Shirley Rodrigues, Deputy Mayor of Environment and Energy at the Greater London Authority.
+“London’s positive climate leadership ranking recognises the Mayor’s commitments to take action on the climate...
+London was one of the first global cities to publish a 1.5 degree compatible plan, in line with the Paris Agreement, to put us on a pathway to zero-carbon.
+Sadiq will continue working towards making London zero-carbon..." - quote by Shirley Rodrigues, Deputy Mayor of Environment and Energy at the Greater London Authority.

 London's C-charge and ULEZ

-Sustainability measures such as London’s congestion charge (C-charge) zone and ultra-low emission zone (ULEZ) work to encourage EVs, sustainable public transit, and cycling; and dissuade driving of tailpipe emitting internal combustion engine (ICE) vehicles.
+Sustainability measures such as London's congestion charge (C-charge) zone and ultra-low emission zone (ULEZ) work to encourage the use of electric vehicles (EVs) and dissuade driving of tailpipe-emitting internal combustion engine (ICE) vehicles.
+The C-charge and ULEZ also help to support cyclists and pedestrians, and encourage the use of sustainable public transit.
 In addition to the C-charge and ULEZ, almost all of Greater London is a low emission zone (applying to older, more polluting ICE vehicles).
 Low emission zones help to reduce traffic in general, reducing GHGs and other tailpipe-related pollution in the city.

 The C-charge zone and ULEZ encourage highly efficient vehicles and zero-emission vehicles, as opposed to imposing an outright ICE vehicle ban.